dariopellegrini/kdone-website/index.md

 Then using DSL the configuration of CRUD API is pretty straight forward.
 In main, call startKDone function, passing as arguments the desired port, mongo URL and a configuration for JWT with the secret used for token signature.
-Finally with DSL approach declare a module with the desired model class and its endpoint.
+Finally with DSL approach declare a module with model class and its endpoint.

 ```kotlin
 startKDone(